onelineoff/TreeDemo/README.md

 1. moveNode?id=<id>&parentId=<id>

-The moveNode returns a 204 on success, or a 403 if the parentId is invalid.
+The moveNode call returns a 204 on success, or a 403 if  parentId is invalid.

 ## DELETE